-The 2013-2014 influenza vaccines include those that are trivalent (protects against 3 strains) and quadrivalent (protects against 4 strains).
-Both types of vaccine contain new strains since the previous season.
-Because of the new strains and the fact that immunity drops up to 50% 6-12 months after vaccination, influenza vaccine is recommended every year for all those over 6 months of age.
+The 2014-2015 influenza vaccines include those that are trivalent (protects against 3 strains) and quadrivalent (protects against 4 strains).
+Both types of vaccine remain unchanged since last season.
+Because immunity drops up to 50% 6-12 months after vaccination, influenza vaccine is recommended every year for all those over 6 months of age.

 Recommendations and Implementation